ShivamSpectrum/Movie-Recommendation-System-0/README.md

+## Note
+Sample movie recommendation application used for hands-on DevOps practices including CI/CD, Docker, and cloud deployment.

+Note: This project uses an open-source movie recommendation system as a sample application.
+The original source code belongs to its respective authors, and no ownership is claimed.
+This repository is maintained solely to demonstrate DevOps practices and tooling for educational purposes.

 # Movie-Recommendation-System-Web-Application
 Building a Movie Recommendation System web application using Django framework and Recommendation technique called Collaborative Filtering
 - Matrix Factorization Algorithm